 The Covid-19 pandemic has affected all areas of public life and has changed the way the legal professions work.
 The impact of the changes in prisons has been particularly acute for our clients and for practitioners in crime and civil alike.
 In this two-part discussion we explore the changes to the prison regime during the lockdown, consequent infringements on human rights and the impact on the criminal justice system, as well as the ways that parole hearings have had to adapt during these challenging times.

-To register for the webinar please click here and fill in the online form.
-If you have any questions in advance for counsel or any other queries please don’t hesitate to contact Sean Collum on 07880 840164 or via email email@example.com
+To view a recording of the webinar ‘Prison & Parole Hearings in the Age of COVID-19‘ please click the link.
+If you have any questions in advance for counsel or any other queries please don’t hesitate to contact Sean Collum on 020 7427 7088 or via email firstname.lastname@example.org

 Siân Beaven is a specialist criminal practitioner.
 She has developed a practice prosecuting and defending in all areas of general crime following completion of pupillage at a specialist Criminal and Regulatory chambers in October 2018.